ComPWA/tensorwaves/docs/index.md

 :::{margin}

-TensorWaves originates from {mod}`pycompwa`, which did its computations through a function tree that is similar to
-[TensorFlow graphs](https://www.tensorflow.org/tensorboard/graphs) and
-[SymPy expression trees](https://docs.sympy.org/latest/tutorial/manipulation.html).
+TensorWaves originates from [`pycompwa`](https://compwa.github.io), which did its computations through a function tree that is similar to [TensorFlow graphs](https://www.tensorflow.org/tensorboard/graphs) and [SymPy expression trees](https://docs.sympy.org/latest/tutorial/manipulation.html).
 The decision to use Python only has been further inspired by